Skip to Content

 Control

 And as a last resort, fungicidal sprays can be used to control the disease.
-These will not kill the disease but prevent new leaves from becoming infected.
-Apply weekly to ensure adequate protection Use something similar to Solabiol 100% organic copper fungicide and bactericide Or Neem Oil.
+These will not kill the infection but prevent new leaves from becoming infected.
+Apply weekly to ensure adequate protection.
+Use something similar to Solabiol, 100% organic copper fungicide and bactericide Or Neem Oil.
 Follow the instructions and be mindful of harvest times if you have to use this route.

 Conclusion